krishnathanki/EHR_Using_Ethereum_Blockchain/README.md

 If u want to find the js files, they are in the <drive in which u cloned it>\EHR_Using_Ethereum_Blockchain\client\src\Components.

-## sildes n reports which chould found
+## sildes n reports which chould be found

 * https://docs.google.com/presentation/d/1OizR6slIn5KHgvNGpl9funr0OJHTKV811LbKO4bVFgY/edit?usp=sharing